chiraggude/larabase/README.md

 * Basic Admin area to monitor Users (DataTables)
 * Dashboard Stats & Graphs
 * Contact/Feedback form submissions are saved in DB and emailed to the Admin
-* User Directory - List of all users with links to their Public Profiles
+* User Directory - List of all users with links to their public profiles
 * Responsive HTML email templates
 * Simple activity based access control (ABAC) with the Owner filter
 * Users can set their Timezone preferences in Settings